Geography of Colombia: Main

-Colombia usually classifies its geography into five natural regions, from the Andes mountain range, a region shared with Ecuador, Venezuela; the Pacific Ocean coastal region, shared with Panama and Ecuador; the Caribbean Sea coastal region, shared with Venezuela and Panama; the Llanos (plains), shared with Venezuela; to the Amazon Rainforest region shared with Venezuela, Brazil, Peru and Ecuador.
-Colombia is the only South American country that has coastline on both the Atlantic and Pacific oceans.
+Colombia usually classifies its geography into five natural regions, from the Andes mountain range, a region shared with Ecuador, Venezuela; the Pacific Ocean coastal region, shared with Panama and Ecuador; the Caribbean Sea coastal region, shared with Venezuela and Panama; the Llanos (plains), shared with Venezuela; to the Amazon rainforest region shared with Venezuela, Brazil, Peru and Ecuador.
+Colombia is one of only two South American countries that have coastline on both the Atlantic and Pacific oceans, the other being Chile.

-The World Factbook does not differentiate between Amazon region of Colombia (predominantly jungle) and the Orinoquia region of Colombia (predominantly plains).
+The World Factbook does not differentiate between the Amazon region of Colombia (predominantly jungle) and the Orinoquia region of Colombia (predominantly plains).
 It suggests dividing the country into four geographic regions: the Andean highlands, consisting of the three Andean ranges and intervening valley lowlands; the Caribbean lowlands coastal region; the Pacific lowlands coastal region, separated from the Caribbean lowlands by swamps at the base of the Isthmus of Panama; and eastern Colombia, the great plain that lies to the east of the Andes Mountains.

 The chief western mountain range, the Cordillera Occidental, is a moderately high range with peaks reaching up to about 15,000 ft (4,670 m).
 The Cauca River Valley, an important agricultural region with several large cities on its borders, separates the Cordillera Occidental from the massive Cordillera Central.
 Several snow-clad volcanoes in the Cordillera Central have summits that rise above 17000 ft.
 The valley of the slow-flowing and muddy Magdalena River, a major transportation artery, separates the Cordillera Central from the main eastern range, the Cordillera Oriental.
 The peaks of the Cordillera Oriental are moderately high.
 This range differs from Colombia's other mountain ranges in that it contains several large basins.
 In the east, the sparsely populated, flat to gently rolling eastern lowlands called llanos cover almost 60 percent of the country's total land area.

 This cross section of the republic does not include two of Colombia's regions: the Caribbean coastal lowlands and the Sierra Nevada de Santa Marta, both in the northern part of the country.
 The lowlands in the west are mostly swampy; the reed-filled marshes of the area are called ciénagas by the people of Colombia.
 The Guajira Peninsula in the east is semiarid and is occupied primarily by indigenous peoples.
 The Sierra Nevada de Santa Marta is a spectacular triangular snowcapped block of rock that towers over the eastern part of this lowland.
 Here can be found the highest peak of the country, named Pico Cristobal Colon (5775 m).